jporfirio/every-io/README.md

 ### Deployment
 The deployed version was achieved with the [gh-pages](https://www.npmjs.com/package/gh-pages) package, which enables deploing React applications to the otherwise static/document Github Pages.

+### Homepage
+Deployment to Github Pages was simpler if we switched the homepage of the project to `/every-io` instead of the common `/`.

+### Problems

+If you run into the error `error:0308010C:digital envelope routines::unsupported`, start the application with the command bellow instead, or run with Node v16.

+> NODE_OPTIONS=--openssl-legacy-provider yarn start